API (v1)Overview (deprecated)

 Each scheduled-stop element has both the estimated and scheduled times that the bus will arrive at that stop and leave from the stop.
-An element has information about the bus's specific route variant (a route can have several different variants) as well as information about the bus itself such as the bus number, whether or not that bus is wheelchair accessible (called easy-access in the XML), etc.
+An element has information about the bus's specific route variant (a route can have several different variants) as well as information about the bus itself such as the bus number, whether or not that bus has a bike rack installed, WiFi available, etc.

 With this information you can show the user when buses will be arriving at the stop that they selected.
-You can also do more powerful stuff like letting your users filter by route, bike racks, or wheelchair access.
+You can also do more powerful stuff like letting your users filter by things like route or bike racks.